re-plicate/DynaGraph/README.md

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab2.png)

 The results in Table 2 compare DynaGraph with all the open-source baselines.
-It is surprising that DynaGraph achieve SOTA in both two datasets.
-STAWnet shows the closest performance of DynaGraph, which has some similar mechanism with DynaGraph.
+We average the metrics of the 12 steps prediction results, what method is used by most of the refereed papers, to form this table.
+It is surprising that DynaGraph achieves SOTA in both two datasets.
+STAWnet shows the closest performance of DynaGraph, which has some similar mechanisms to DynaGraph.

 ## 3.Time cost on TAXIBJ dataset
 <center class="half">